tableau/connector-plugin-sdk/docs/tdvt.md

    ![]({{ site.baseurl }}/assets/tdvt_connection_2.png)

-1. Open the tds file in a text editor and embed the password in the <connection> tag of the tds file next to the existing 'username' value.
+1. Open the TDS file in a text editor and embed the password in the <connection> tag of the TDS file next to the existing 'username' value.
    Save the file.

 1. Repeat this for the 'Staples' table.

 1. Run `tdvt --add_ds mydb`.
-This wil create a mydb.ini file under /config and will modify your two tds files to rename the connection.
+This wil create a mydb.ini file under /config and will modify your two TDS files to rename the connection.

-1. Update the generated ini file (ie mydb.ini) and choose a logical query config that matches what your database supports.
+1. Update the generated ini file (mydb.ini) and choose a logical query config that matches what your database supports.
-   See the section below titled 'Choosing a logical query config'.
+   See the section below titled 'Choose a logical query config'.

 1. Run: `tdvt --generate`

 1. Verify your new test suite by running: `tdvt --list your_datasource_name`.
 It should show you a list of test suites associated with this datasource.

-The `add_ds` command will rename the connection names to 'leaf'.
+The `add_ds` command renames the connection names to 'leaf'.
-See one of the tds files in '/tds' for an example.
+See one of the TDS files in '/tds' for an example.
 This occurs in two places, `<named-connection name='leaf'> and <relation connection='leaf' >`.
-If this is not done the logical query tests may cause tabquery crashes or application exceptions.
+If this is not done, the logical query tests might cause tabquery crashes or application exceptions.

 The mydb.ini file names the test suite and specifies which tests to run.
-The `Name` section of the ini file is used to find your TDS files.
+The `Name` section of the .ini file is used to find your TDS files.
 For example, if you set `Name = mydb` then your TDS files should be named `cast_calcs.mydb.tds` and `Staples.mydb.tds`.

 Now you can run the tests using `tdvt --run mydb`

 TDC files are also supported through the Tableau Repository.

-## Choosing a logical query config
+## Choose a logical query config

-1. Open the Staples tds file in a text editor and look for the relation xml tag.
+1. Open the Staples TDS file in a text editor and look for the relation XML tag.
 For example: `<relation connection='leaf' name='Calcs' table='[dbo].[Calcs]'>`

 1. Note the value for 'table', in this case '[dbo].[Calcs]'.

-1. Run `tdvt --list_logical_configs`.
+1. Run: `tdvt --list_logical_configs`

-   This will print out all the logical query versions and some information about how they map things.
+   This prints all the logical query versions and some information about how they map things.
    Search the output of the command for something that matches '[dbo].[Calcs]'.

    A selection of the output: